jianfa/TicTacToeGame/README.md

 # TicTacToeGame
+## Created by Jianfa Chen on August 3, 2016

 The most common board size in two-dimensional Tic-Tac-Toe is 3x3, meaning a square grid with three rows and three columns.
 Board sizes larger than 3x3 are also possible: 4x4, 5x5, etc.